Sphereon-Opensource/essifi-deliverables/interoperability/envisioned_interoperability_with_others.md

 * LetsTrust
 * Gimly

+### CHAPI Compatibility

+The Credential Handler API is about handling credential requests and credential storage on behalf of the user.
+The specification defines a number of new Web platform features to handle credential requests and credential storage.
+We are currently exploring with eSSIF-Labs' LetsTrust how they can leverage our Presentation Exchange and CHAPI integration.
+This is however still in an early phase.

 ### Beyond eSSIF Labs

 One of the eventual goals of our project is to bridge the gap between the W3C-CCG specifications (such as the VC-HTTP-API) and the Hyperledger Aries specifications/implementations.
 For this purpose, a new work item has been created within the DIF Claims and Credentials working group.
 This will involve collaboration with representatives in a broad range of SSI spaces (DIF/W3C-CCG/Aries) who seek to define a new test suite and extend/adapt existing specifications and protocols in W3C and Aries to enable compatibility and standardization around verifier/holder interactions.

-Sphereon's participation in the group would enable us to broaden the target audience of eSSIF Labs interoperability efforts, and provide a channel for communication and alignment between internal eSSIF Lab members and the broader SSI community.
+Sphereon's participation in the group enables us to broaden the target audience of eSSIF Labs interoperability efforts, and provide a channel for communication and alignment between internal eSSIF Lab members and the broader SSI community.